 Early medical abortion can be done as long as a pregnancy can be identified on the ultrasound examination and up to nine weeks.
 Because it takes a few days to arrange, we urge you to contact us immediately.
 Avoiding delays minimises the outcome.

 We only provide medical abortion and will assess by ultrasound and consultation whether this is more appropriate for you.

 We provide consultation with a clinical psychologist who will ensure that termination of pregnancy is justified under your state’s legislation.
 At this interview, the psychologist will identify any concerns and advise further consultation if deemed necessary.

 Consultation with the doctor and psychologist will take place after the results of the blood test and ultrasound, usually within 2 days.
 Time is important because studies show a better outcome earlier in pregnancy.

-A clinical psychologist will ensure that the termination of pregnancy is justified under your state’s legislation in Queensland and New South Wales.
-There is no specific legislation in other states except the Northern Territory and South Australia.
+A clinical psychologist will ensure that the termination of pregnancy is justified under your state’s legislation in Queensland, New South Wales, ACT and Northern Territory.